 2) Class E Driver's LicenseAfter the requirements of the learner's permit have been met, and after the designated 12 month period has elapsed, the learner may apply for a Class E Florida Driver's License.
 To receive the license the applicant must present 2 legal forms of identification before passing both a written and practical exam which test the applicant's skill at theoretical and real world driving scenarios.
 The applicant will also be subject to a hearing and vision test to ensure that they are physically capable of safe driving awareness.

 Some of the skills and tasks on the driver's license tests are:

 - Proper procedures at intersections (both stop signs & lights) and during lane changes.

 Visit the Florida DMV website to learn more specifics of the driver's license test.

 Obeying safety rules and regulations while driving is important.
-If you or someone you know has been injured in a car accident, the Coye Law Firm's experienced auto accident attorneys may be able to help you with legal advice in processing an insurance claim.
+If you or someone you know has been injured in a car accident, an experienced auto accident attorney may be able to help you with legal advice in processing an insurance claim.

 Driver's Licenses For New Florida ResidentsIf you have an out-of-state driver's license and recently moved to Florida or you are planning on relocating, you may be able to avoid having to take a written or road test and might simply convert your current license into a Florida license.
 Contact the DMV closest to your new Florida address to learn about getting a driver's license when you move to Florida.